opf/openproject/docs/bim-guide/bcf-management/README.md

 Now open the **work package Details** by double click on the work package ("my first work-package").
-Now you are able to add a viewpoint like it is described aboce.
+Now you are able to add a viewpoint like it is described above.

-## Open and edit a BIM Issue
+## BIM Issue Handling (Details View)

-To open and edit a BIM issue, you are able to ***double click on the BCF*** if the model viewer is already shown (e.g. "Model Viewer & Cards" - View).
+@Valentin: anhand des erstellen Issues: Handling eines BIM Issues

+* Detailsansicht
+* Jump to Viewpoint
+* Hinweis auf Konfiguration+ Hinweis, dass ansonsten alles wie bei der Core Anwendung ist, bspw. auch Konfiguration von Attributen

+### Details

+### Jump to Viewpoint in the viewer

 If the Model viewer isn't shown yet, open the Detail - view of the BIM Issue and follow the Cube symol of the preview.
 Now the model viewer opens and the viewpoint of the BIM Issue will be displayed.